yash9499/Intern_Task/README.md

 * On clicking the button “FILE TO CSV AND ZIP” create the csv file and zipped file and store it onto the device storage.
 ![App2 5.png](https://github.com/yash9499/Internship_Task/blob/master/screenshots/5.png)

+* Finally folder is created with 2 items.
+a) contact_list.csv
+b) Contacts.zip